 This article describes the process of vetting mentor applicant references during screening.
 References are vital to gaining a full picture of the applicant as family, friends, and colleagues can reveal key information.
 References can result in flags and can also introduce new and exciting match facts about the applicant.

 - Mentor applicants provide 3 references (name, email, phone number, and relationship to the mentor) when filling out the mentor application.

-- During orientation or the day after, each mentor applicant’s references are emailed questions via an “eReference form.”
+- The day after orientation, screeners email the mentor applicant’s references via an “eReference form.”
 Each eReference form contains a unique link that can only be used by the assigned reference.

 - Templates for sending manual emails to references are available in the Salesforce email widget.
 Please edit template accordingly, making sure to copy and paste the reference's unique link to their eReference form.

 - When a reference is submitted, an automated email is sent to the Screener who owns the mentor application.
-The Screener will review the reference and mark it as approved or not viable promptly.
+The Screener will review the reference and mark it as 'approved' or 'not viable' within 72 hours of receipt.

 - References MUST have known the mentor applicant for 6 months or more.

-- Often times, applicants will submit incorrect email addresses for their references.
+- Sometimes, applicants will submit incorrect email addresses for their references.
 When you get a bounce back email, look closely at it before reaching out to the mentor applicant for an updated email address.
 It could be an error you could easily fix.

 Overview of the reference questions:

 - Please briefly describe your relationship to the mentor